 Laboratory balances will be evaluated to determine their suitability for this program.
+Balances and mass comparators should be kept clean and be well maintained.
+(See NISTIR 6969, GMP 11 for recommended service/calibration intervals).
 Minimum balance performance specifications recommended for this program are as follows: